-What happens if my financial aid is more than my tuition and fees owed to the school?For enrolled students whose financial aid has been awarded prior to the start of the semester, and who are eligible for a refund at that time; a refund check will be generated and made available the first day of the semester at the Cashier’s Office.
-Checks will be available for you to pick up at the Cashier's Office through the last day of the drop/add period each semester.
-Thereafter, checks are mailed to your most current address that is on file with Admissions & Records.
-Refund checks will continue to be generated each week for funds that are paid after the first day.
-Refund checks not picked up by 2 pm each Friday will be mailed to your current address on file with Admissions & Records.
+What happens if my financial aid is more than my tuition and fees owed to the school?For enrolled students whose financial aid has been awarded prior to the start of the semester, and who are eligible for a refund at that time; a refund will be generated and made available the first day of the semester on your Aims Campus Card.
+An Aims Campus Card will be mailed to you by the first day of classes of the FIRST semester you attend Aims.
+Do not throw away or discard.
+Card is valid for your entire time at Aims

 What academic standards are there for financial aid?You must meet the requirements of the Aims Community College Financial Aid Satisfactory Academic Progress policy by maintaining a cumulative grade point average of 2.0 or above and by successfully completing the required minimum number of credits for your enrollment status and be within 150% of your academic program length.

-- The Aims Scholars Scholarship program requires a minimum 3.0 cumulative GPA.
+- The Aims Scholars Scholarship program requires a minimum 3.0 cumulative undergraduate GPA.

-- The Aims Opportunity Scholarship (funded by the Colorado State Legislature) requires a 3.0 cumulative GPA.
+- The Aims Opportunity Scholarship (funded by the Colorado State Legislature) requires a 3.0 cumulative undergraduate GPA.